xmartlabs/Ahoy/README.md

 ## Examples

 Follow these 3 steps to run Example project: Clone Ahoy repository, open Ahoy workspace and run the *Example* project.

-You can also experiment and learn with the *Ahoy Playground* which is contained in *Ahoy.workspace*.

 ## Installation